davified/email-classification/README.md

 ## Loading data

 The yelp dataset is 2gb, and the yelp webpage requires your name and email before you can download it.
 You can download the **JSON** dataset from [here](https://www.yelp.com/dataset/download), and place it in the `./data/yelp`
+Alternatively, you can also download it from the machine learning group [team drive](https://drive.google.com/drive/folders/1EBuyVQ0H_crM__0X8bchSax_zCVf8TgT)

 ## IntelliJ tests config